Are Kentucky Court Records Public?

 - Abuse of process

 In Kentucky, there is a statute of limitations on the filing of Small Claims matters.
-Therefore anyone looking to sue must do so before the statute of limitations end.
-For example, claims involving oral contracts have a 5-year statute of limitation and for a Written Contract is 15 years.
+Therefore, anyone looking to sue must do so before the statute of limitations ends.
+For example, claims involving oral contracts have a 5-year statute of limitation, and a Written Contract is 15 years.

-- Persons or organization in the business of lending money with interest
+- Persons or organizations in the business of lending money with interest

 - A collection agency or a collection agent